dbierer/filecms-website/README.md

 * Is able to import single files from a legacy website, or can do bulk import
 * Includes a complete set of transformation filters that can be applied during import, or afterwards
 * Entirely file-based: does not require a database!
+* Includes classes that let you use a CSV file just like a database
 * Very fast and flexible.
 * Once you've got it up and running, just upload HTML snippets and/or modify the configuration file.
-* Works on PHP 8.1
+* Works on PHP 7.0 to 8.2

 License: Apache v2